wizardbusiness/Data-Structures-And-Algotrithms/dataStructures/README.md

         - child node located in children
       * check if each char is present in branch
       * check the value of wordEnd property after traversing char nodes and return it
+  - startsWith
+    * Description: check if a word that starts with a str is stored in the trie
+    * -- Key Concepts --
+      * Same as searching for a complete word, except that if all chars are found, always return true.